SQL Execution Plan

 - pretty indicates that the optimized display mode of GaussDB(DWS) is used.
 The new format contains a plan node ID, effectively analyzing performance, as shown in Figure 2.

 - summary indicates that the analysis result on this information is printed in addition to the printed information in the format specified by pretty.

 - run indicates that in addition to the printed information specified by summary, the database exports the information as a CSV file.

 You can change the display format of execution plans by setting explain_perf_mode.
 Later examples use the pretty format by default.

 Execution Plan Information

 In addition to setting different display formats for an execution plan, you can use different EXPLAIN syntax to display execution plan information in details.
 The following lists the common EXPLAIN syntax.
-For details about more EXPLAIN syntax, see EXPLAIN.
+For details, see EXPLAIN.

 - EXPLAIN statement: only generates an execution plan and does not execute.
 The statement indicates SQL statements.